Molotov cocktail: Etymology

 The name's origin came from the propaganda Molotov produced during the Winter War, mainly his declaration on Soviet state radio that incendiary bombing missions over Finland were actually "airborne humanitarian food deliveries" for their "starving" neighbours.
 As a result, the Finns sarcastically dubbed the Soviet incendiary cluster bombs "Molotov bread baskets" (Molotovin leipäkori) in reference to Molotov's propaganda broadcasts.
 When the hand-held bottle firebomb was developed to attack and destroy Soviet tanks, the Finns called it the "Molotov cocktail", as "a drink to go with his food parcels".

-Despite the now infamous name, the formal Finnish military term for the weapon type was (and still is) actually "burn-bottle" (polttopullo, Fenno-Swedish: brännflaska).
+Despite the now infamous name, the formal Finnish military term for the weapon type was, and continues to be, "burn-bottle" (polttopullo, Fenno-Swedish: brännflaska).

 Other names

-The weapon most often known as Molotov cocktail goes under a great variety of other names around the globe.
+The weapon most often known as the Molotov cocktail goes under a great variety of other names around the globe.
 Some are more formal than others but the weapon is often given a descriptive name in the respective language.